CosmicSage/hunter/README.md

 ## Future
-Add More Websites & A SQLite Database to keep track of which jobs you have already applied for
+Add More Websites & A SQLite Database to keep track of which jobs you have already applied for + GUI